 One way to test this is to use the favored Speedtest.net.
-This method can be easily fooled by the upstream ISP – or by traffic variability.
+The upstream ISP can easily fool this method–or by traffic variability.

 In one client test we were accused of having inconsistent and ‘slow’ Wi-Fi connections.
 So we faked out the customer and hooked up a laptop directly to their ISP’s Ethernet connection.
 Taking out all on-site variability, cutting out all Wi-Fi, and testing only their ISP’s connection alone.
 During the test, we made no changes at all, no movement, no configuration changes, nothing on our side of the connection changed at all.
 But the results varied from 3Mbps to 30Mbps.

 The customer then voiced his complaints, “See how terrible the Wi-Fi is!
-What are you going to do to fix it?” – he was then quite astonished to learn there was no Wi-Fi, but the variability was exclusively within the ISP and the upstream connections to the tested Speedtest.net server.
+What are you going to do to fix it?”–he was then quite astonished to learn there was no Wi-Fi, but the variability was only within the ISP and the upstream connections to the tested Speedtest.net server.

 Some will complain about the added cost of faster, more capable Internet backhaul needed to provide the ‘Fast’ public expects.
 We’ll touch more on that in the next post about ‘Free’ part of public Wi-Fi.

-Speed is a known issue when it comes to Public Wi-Fi – you don’t have to be fantastic, just enough to meet the expectations of the public.
+Speed is a known issue in Public Wi-Fi–you don’t have to be fantastic, just enough to meet the expectations of the public.
 I’ve heard from ISP’s the true net throughput from most connections is in the 1.5Mbps to 3Mbps range.
 That should be a good starting point for your target per device throughput.

-A couple of examples of other services the have both up-front, and on-going costs that businesses gladly pay in order to support customer expectations:
+Here are examples of other services that have both up-front, and ongoing costs that businesses gladly pay in order to support customer expectations:

 • Public Restrooms